kakao/n2/docs/benchmark.rst

 Memory Usage
 ------------------------------------------------------------------------------

-Data below shows the difference in memory usage before and after the index file is built.
+The data below shows the amount of memory used to build the index file, which is measured as the difference between memory usage before and after building the index file.
 N2 uses 14% less memory than nmslib.

 |image2|